Big Pigeon - Pottawattamie County, Iowa

 Picture

-• For the following week, German forces attempted to eliminate the beachhead.
+• The landing was opposed from the beginning, and for the following week German forces attempted to eliminate the beachhead.

-• Finally, on September 16 the German army began a planned withdrawal to the north.
+• On September 16 the German army began a planned withdrawal to the north.

-• Note that the US Fifth Army initially consisted of the British X Corps and the US VI Corps.
+• Note that the US Fifth Army initially consisted of British X Corps on the left flank and US VI Corps to the right.

 The Salerno Beachhead